Noroff-FED-Campus-Assignments/programming-foundations-ca-sofietoender/README.md

 - nrOfleg(number), how many legs the dog has
 - isAlive(boolean), it is true that the dog is alive
 - tricks (array), the dog can do a lot of tricks
-- dogYears (number), the age of the dog
+- age (number), the age of the dog
+- function that convert his human years age to dog age.
+- i also added a function that change the picture when clicking on it.

 ## Minimum acceptance Criteria